apurbapokharel/apurbapokharel.github.io/_pages/publications.md

 1. My first semester research has been accepted for a poster in 11th annual CAE in Cybersecurity Community Symposium.

+2. My second semester research has been accepted for a full paper in IEEE's BCCA confrence.
+(Will link once available)

 #### 2022

 1. Crypto Inheritance Planning For HODLers: Methods To Safely Transfer Digital Assets To Beneficiaries.